As we aim to prioritize our wellness this Spring, eating a plant-based diet is a great way to challenge your eating habits.

-Eating a plant-based diet messes with the feel-good foods we need right now.
+We know, we know, plant-based messes with the feel-good foods we need right now, but the hard truth is we need change.
 Am I right, ladies?

-It’s been a rough few months during quarantine, and I’ve never seen so much food being shared across social networks and via text.
+It’s been a rough year of quarantine, and we’ve never seen so much food being shared across social networks and via text messages.

-I think everyone was cooking up a storm, trying new recipes, and spending way too much on food since March.
-(Let’s not talk about how much grocery budgets went up in the last three months.
+We think everyone was cooking up a storm, trying new recipes, and spending way too much on food since March.
+(Let’s not talk about how much grocery budgets went up in the last year.
 Whew, chile!
 Ridiculous!)

 We could talk about that in another post.

-Then, AATS engaged in a ‘How to Stay Healthy During The New Normal’ webinar with Dr. Shavon, a Naturopathic physician, and best-selling author, and it was then that I came to understand a big fact about melanin.
+AATS engaged in a ‘How to Stay Healthy During The New Normal’ webinar with Dr. Shavon, a Naturopathic physician, and best-selling author.

 Being Black and Healthy